ELELAB/cancermuts/docs/install.md

 ## Requirements

+Cancermuts is a Python package and requires at minimum Python 3.7 to run.
+All modern linux distributions and Mac OS include a distribution of Python that you can start using right away.

-Cancermuts relies on a number of open source packages, such as:
+Furthermore, Cancermuts relies on a number of open source packages, such as:

 * requests
 * bioservices